1reubent/Photos70/README.md

       - Functionality to create an album using photo search results

 ## Storing data
-  - You are required to use the java.io.Serializable interface, and the java.io.ObjectOutputStream/java.io.ObjectInputStream classes to store and retrieve data.
+  - ✅ You are required to use the java.io.Serializable interface, and the java.io.ObjectOutputStream/java.io.ObjectInputStream classes to store and retrieve data.
     - See Notes on Serialization and Versioning to know how to implement serialization and deserialization.
-  - (using jsons right now)
+    - now using one `.dat` to save everything (see app.Photo)

 ## Admin page/functionality:
   - not started
-  -

 ## quit:
 - not implemented